Jump to content

 phab --config=<your-config> deploy <branch-to-deploy>

-After a successfull deployment the reset-command will be run.
+• After a successful deployment, the reset-command will be run

 Available methods: